akoskm/akoskm.github.io/_posts/2020-01-22-mocha-to-jest-migration.md

 See more on [using Babel with Jest](https://jestjs.io/docs/en/getting-started#using-babel).

+At this point, you're pretty much ready to run your existing tests with Jest.
 # Conclusion

-At this point, you're pretty much ready to run your existing tests with Jest.

-What I liked about Jest is the simple configuration and the "work great by default" philosophy.
+What I really liked about Jest is the "work great by default" philosophy.

 Even when installed in an empty package and run, it gives you a meaningful output: